 The Lumpsucker Fish is ugly it may be, but with its gaudy colors and devotion to parental duty.
 The lumpsucker is one of the most interesting fish in our inshore waters.
 Although not a commercial fish in this country, abroad it is valued for its roe, or ‘lumpfish caviar’.

-The lumpsucker fish is among the more bizarre fishes found around the coasts of Britain a Northern Europe.
-It is not widely known as anglers rarely catch it, and in Britain, it has taken incidentally, although the species is fished commercially by commercial fisherman, although the species is fished commercially by German and Danish boats off Shetland and the Faroe Islands.
+The lumpsucker fish is among the more bizarre fishes found around the coasts of Britain and Northern Europe.
+It is not widely known, as anglers rarely catch it, and in Britain, it has been taken incidentally.
+Although the species is fished commercially by commercial fishermen, although the species is fished commercially by German and Danish boats off Shetland and the Faroe Islands.

 Fish of Stony Ground